 Wander the Storm King Art Center

 This open-air art museum features one of the largest collections of outdoor sculptures in the United States.
-The contemporary pieces here are lovely and thought-provoking, and an afternoon stroll in this park could lead to some fantastic conversations.
+The contemporary pieces here are lovely and thought-provoking, and an afternoon stroll in this park is very refreshing.

 Enjoy the National Baseball Hall of Fame and Museum